sirupsen/Flimpl/README.markdown

 * Delete Method
 * Execute File Method

-The titles should be somewhat self explaining, except maybe the "Select Template Method".
-This is used if you just need stuff rawly into your template file, and no maniplulation is needed.
-The usage of this is shown in the /index.php file.
+The titles should be somewhat self explanatory, except the "Select Template Method".
+This is a method made for the purpose of inserting data from your database, which requires no further manipulation.

-I'm not going to create detailed documentation for this framework, if you need to learn how something works, or your going to work with some method included by default, it shouldn't be much trouble finding it and reading the comments to the method.
-The source is well commented, and is written in a language everyone should be able to understand.

-However, I'll give a quick brief of the default included classes.

 Registry Class
 --------------